 I typically cook breakfast for the family, eggs, potatoes, chorizo, bacon, sausage and tortillas.
 My wife usually makes hot dogs or grilled cheese sandwiches for lunch.
 And, she typically makes some kind of pasta, chicken/steak, and steamed veggies for dinner.
 If we catch crabs when we camp at the beach, she’ll boil the crabs.

 The stove heats up our pans quickly and has a wide range of flame control, see short video below which demonstrates flame control.
 And, I’m able to fit two 12 inch pans on the stove.
 And, the wind guards protect the burners from getting blown out by the coastal winds when we’re camping near the beach.

 The stove has four adjustable feet under the stove, so when our outdoor table is not level because of the terrain, I can still make the stove level…a very nice feature when camping.

-1/5/2021 Update: Stove has still been working great on our camping trips, no issues.
+5/22/2021 Update – Stove is still working great on our camping trips, no issues.

 Thanks for reading my real life review of the Eureka Ignite Plus 2-Burner Camp Stove.
 Below is a link to purchase the stove.